Museum and Sea Center closing at 3:00 PM on Dec. 24 and closed Dec 25. Otherwise open daily, 10:00 AM–5:00 PM

 The School for Advanced Research’s Guidelines for Collaboration was developed over a three-year period of collaboration between tribal members, cultural practitioners, museum professionals, and academics.
 There are two versions of these Guidelines available—one for museums, and one for Tribal Communities.

-Resources highlighting the diversity of processes involved in repatriation, and the impact of repatriation on indigenous communities around the world, have been compiled by tribal members, museum professionals, and academics through the Carrying Our Ancestors Home website.
+Resources highlighting the diversity of processes involved in repatriation, and the impact of repatriation on Indigenous communities around the world, have been compiled by tribal members, museum professionals, and academics through the Carrying Our Ancestors Home website.